 Following are some questions to ask yourself when reevaluating your retirement strategies:

-1. Will deflation have a major affect on your retirement fund?
+1. Will deflation have a major effect on your retirement fund?

 2. Do you plan on retiring to another state?